timescale/pg_influx/README.md

 # InfluxDB Line Protocol Listener for PostgreSQL

-A simple InfluxDB line protocol listener.
+InfluxDB line protocol listener that can listen on UDP ports and insert into PostgreSQL database tables.

+Lines will be received over UDP in InfluxDB line protocol format and write them into tables in the database.
+This means that there is a risk that lines can be lost, but it is very fast and does not block.

 This is a very basic example of an extension that listens for data on a socket and writes it to the database.

 It is an ongoing experimental work for [educational purposes][1] and as such there are no guarantees regarding feasability for any specific purpose, including its intended use.

 [1]: https://dbmsdrops.kindahl.net/